SticsRPacks/CroPlotR/README.md

 <img src="man/figures/README-unnamed-chunk-17-1.png" width="100%" />

-As you can see, this can quickly become unreadable depending on the number of points; That is why you can simply assign a different symbol to each situation.
+As you can see, this can quickly become unreadable depending on the number of points and length of situation names; That is why you can simply assign a different symbol to each situation.

 ``` r
 plot(sim, obs= obs, type = "scatter", all_situations = TRUE, shape_sit = "symbol")